What is an intelligent system?: Examples of intelligent systems

-In this context, it emerged the need of using intelligent systems that advise operators to make decisions for the management of such environments.
-There are multiple examples of expert systems that belong to this category.
-For instance, there are systems for public transportation management \parencite{Molina-2005}, scheduling and coordination at an airport \parencite{Jo-2000}, emergency decision support in floods \parencite{Molina-2003} or electric power operation \parencite{DaSilva-2012}.
+Modern sensor networks for monitoring the behavior of complex dynamic environments have been developed in strategic areas such as smart cities (transportation, climate, pollution monitoring) or Industry 4.0 (with sensorized industrial installations).
+In this context, expert systems have been built to assist operators in making decisions for the management of such environments.
+For instance, there are expert systems to help operators in public transportation management \parencite{Molina-2005}, scheduling and coordination at an airport \parencite{Jo-2000}, emergency decision support in floods \parencite{Molina-2003} or electric power operation \parencite{DaSilva-2012}.

-The first example corresponds to an expert system that detects incidents and recommends actuation in a urban bus transportation network.
+The first example in the previous paragraph corresponds to an expert system that detects incidents and recommends how to respond in a urban bus transportation network.
 This system was included in 2002 as part of the fleet management system of the bus control center of the city of Vitoria in Spain.

-This system has the following main abilities:
+Figure \ref{fig:bus_transport_functions} shows the functional organization corresponding to this system, according to the approach presented in this paper, which includes the following specific functions: